 She sat boldly down by his side.
 Quietly, both heads unwittingly tilted slightly to the left, captivated by his countenance and manner.

 Expected once, yet since forgotten, an ethereal figure approached.
 Her mother’s round, milky face hypnotized as it often had but at this instant bursts of golden sun rays highlighted her auburn locks, circling as a halo, creating far too stunning a sight for a mere passing glance.

 So they stared.

 The picture was fit for the big screen, the girl decided, so she captured the moment with a hard blink, a trick she’d recently invented.
 If she squeezed them tightly enough, red velvet theater curtains behind her lids would open with grandeur, the footage flickering back at her until she was convinced it could never escape her memory.

 A gasp interrupted.
 Fluttering open, they refocused just in time to see the knees of her heroine buckle.
 The woman swayed gracefully, as if at the mercy of a light breeze, then collapsed gingerly at the foot of the bench.
 Sobbing into her hands, her head fell helplessly into the stranger’s lap.
 He seemed unaffected, naturally stroking her hair, humming a soft tune that reminded them both of home.

-She swore she could hear her own heart beating as she glanced nervously between mother and stranger.
-Even with her remarkable imagination, she was unable to compose a fitting story to satisfy nagging curiosity.
+She swore she could hear her own heart beating as she glanced nervously between Mother and Stranger.
+Even with remarkable imagination, she was unable to compose a fitting story to satisfy nagging curiosity.
 The most absurd scenario wouldn’t do!
 But she sensed it was the right time to abandon childish games and wait patiently for an explanation.

-Finally her mother looked up, grasped her hand, kissed her knuckles, and introduced her to her papa.
+Finally Mother looked up, grasped her hand, kissed her knuckles, and introduced her to her papa.